Linardos/SalEMA/README.md

 ## Inference

-You may use our pretrained model for inference on either of the 3 datasets: DHF1K [[link]](https://drive.google.com/file/d/1vfRKJloNSIczYEOVjB4zMK8r0k4VJuWk/view), Hollywood-2 [[link]](https://drive.google.com/file/d/1vfRKJloNSIczYEOVjB4zMK8r0k4VJuWk/view), UCF-sports [[link]](https://drive.google.com/drive/folders/1sW0tf9RQMO4RR7SyKhU8Kmbm4jwkFGpQ):
+You may use our pretrained model for inference on either of the 3 datasets: DHF1K [[link]](https://drive.google.com/file/d/1vfRKJloNSIczYEOVjB4zMK8r0k4VJuWk/view), Hollywood-2 [[link]](https://drive.google.com/file/d/1vfRKJloNSIczYEOVjB4zMK8r0k4VJuWk/view), UCF-sports [[link]](https://drive.google.com/drive/folders/1sW0tf9RQMO4RR7SyKhU8Kmbm4jwkFGpQ) or your own dataset so long as it follows a specific folder structure:

 To perform inference on DHF1K validation set: